TISUnion/PrimeBackup/docs/chunking/fixed_size.md

 title: 'Fixed-Size Chunking'
 ---

-!!! warning "Alpha Status"
+!!! note "Beta"

-    Fixed-size chunking is currently a proof of concept and is in alpha status.
+    Fixed-size chunking is a beta feature.
-    It is not recommended for production use.
+    The overall functionality is usable, but specifications and behavior may change in future releases.
-    Use [CDC Chunking](chunking_cdc.md) instead unless you have a specific reason to use fixed-size chunking
+    Note that `fixed_auto` is in alpha status; see its section below for details

 Fixed-size chunking splits files at predictable byte-offset boundaries, with every chunk being exactly the configured size (the last chunk may be smaller if the file size is not a multiple of the chunk size)